Quick Change Review: Cinderella

 At the heart of the story is our heroine, Cinderella (Carrie Fletcher).
 In this retelling, Cinders is the town rebel painted a trouble-maker and outsider.
 Of course, her only friend is Prince Sebastian (Ivano Turco), a lowly fellow thrust into the spotlight following the mysterious disappearance of his beloved older brother.
 FYI: you’ll love him, too.

 Their town, Belleville, is referenced only for its beauty.
-However, presented to the audience is a panto style setting with flat cut-out turrets and forgettable interiors, lit with stark beams.
+However, disappointingly it is presented to the audience in panto style with flat cut-out turrets and forgettable interiors, lit with stark beams.
 The humour follows the adult pantomime vein, with jokes about the resident’s hot buns (to be fair, they are) and whispers of seedy undercurrents in the town.
 Little ears must be covered.

 Gags are in parts shoe-horned into the script like a step-sister’s foot into a glass slipper.